ILLIXR/illixr_android/README.md

 For this project, we only built for the `arm64-v8a` architecture, as it is the architecture of our test device.
 If your has a different architecture, you will need to make changes to some of the commands below, as well as some lines in a `build.gradle` file.

+We leave it up to the user to connect their Android device to Android Studio.
+Instructions on this and how to build a run an App can be found on the Android documentation [pages][2].

 ### Dependencies